Applications for 2020 pre-orientation programs will be live when the class of 2024 receives their pennkey login.

-Participants will be selected based upon a careful review of the applications submitted by the deadline, June 26, 2013.
-Each application is reviewed and rated by the staff and student leaders of the program and a consensus is reached.
-After selections are made, every applicant will be notified of their status by July 8th, 2013.
+Participants will be selected based upon a careful review of the applications.
+Each application is reviewed and rated by the student leaders of the program and a consensus is reached.
 Those invited to participate will need to promptly complete registration forms and submit payment.
 Students may apply to other pre-orientation programs as well and then decide which program to attend based upon their selection status.

 Cost of Program:

-Each participant is required to pay $350.00.
-This fee covers transportation, meals, move-in early fees, T-shirt, and tour fees.
+Each participant is required to pay $375.00.
+This fee covers transportation, meals, early move-in fees, a t-shirt, and other activity fees.
 A partial scholarship is available to eligible students who qualify for financial aid through Penn.